 What to Know in Advance

-Involving law enforcement in online abuse can feel intimidating and overwhelming.
+Alerting law enforcement of online abuse can feel intimidating and overwhelming.
 It can help to have a trusted ally by your side if you go to your local precinct in person, or if law enforcement sends an officer to your home to take a statement.
 You may be asked to answer detailed questions about the online harassment you’ve experienced and provide as much detail as possible.
 You may also be asked to present evidence, so it’s critically important to document abusive content because it can disappear quickly (if the abuser deletes it or the platform takes it down).

 Filing a police report is important because it can initiate a criminal investigation.
-It can also help you prove that the harassment made you fear for your safety and that the harasser was engaging in a “course of conduct” (i.e., harassing you repeatedly rathan than just once), which can be helpful should you decide to pursue a criminal or civil case against the harasser.
+It can also help you prove that the harassment made you fear for your safety and that the harasser was engaging in a “course of conduct” (i.e., harassing you repeatedly rather than just once), which can be helpful should you decide to pursue a criminal or civil case against the harasser.

 Law enforcement is more likely to intervene if a crime has been committed.
 However, the reality is that, when it comes to online harassment, the burden of educating local law enforcement about existing cyber laws often lies with the victim.
 For that reason, you may want to look up your state’s cyber laws and have them in hand when you interact with law enforcement.
 Take a look at the State Law section of this Field Manual for additional information.